canarioviana/shotgun_metagenome_analysis/README.md

 ---

-## 🛠️ The Short Paired-End Reads Genome Assembly Workflow
+## 🛠️ The Shotgun Metagenome Analysis Workflow

 1) Reads files and renaming
     * Reads stored as local files